Syllabus

 After completing the course, students shall be able to

-CO1.
-Understand the contributions of pioneers in Microbiology.
+CO1: Retrieve the contributions of pioneers in Microbiology.

-CO2.
-Designate the prokaryotic cell structure and functions.
+CO2: Explain the prokaryotic cell structure and functions.

-CO4.
-Understand the basics of microbial nutrition and methods of determining growth curves of bacteria.
+CO4: Understand the basics of microbial nutrition and methods of determining growth curves of bacteria.